Small-town swot: Origin

 In June 2020, a Chinese self-media "True Story Project (真实故事计划)" published an article titled "Small-town swot: the trap of destiny of a Project 211 Student (小镇做题家：一个211高校学生的命运陷阱)".
 With more than 100,000 hits, the article expanded the popularity of the term "small-town swot" from within the Douban group to the whole Chinese social media.
 The article tells the story of a student named Zhao Wei from a rural place in Sichuan Province.
-Zhao Wei studied hard and believed he captured the opportunity to leave the countryside by entering a 211 university. reIn his senior year, he decided to take the postgraduate entrance exam and switch major to computer science.
+Zhao Wei studied hard and believed he captured the opportunity to leave the countryside by entering a 211 university.
+In his senior year, he decided to take the postgraduate entrance exam and switch major to computer science.
 Under tremendous pressure and his parents' unrealistic expectation, he failed the exam and became deeply depressed.
 He could not find a job in computer science because he did not have a related degree, nor did he want to work on the building site as his father's wish.
 His parents believe he studied too much and became a nerd.
 While his parents could not understand what he had been going through, he could not settle in the big city, nor could he return to the countryside.
 In December, 2020, an application was submitted to China National Intellectural Property Administration to register "small-town swot" as a trademark.

 In 2021, an article titled "Education in China is becoming increasingly unfair to the poor" published in The Economist first translated the term "xiaozhen zuotijia" into English as "small-town swot".